Amazon Made 600M Products Invisible to ChatGPT. Your Cloudflare Might Be Doing the Same Thing.

 Source: Cloudflare crawl-to-referral data and industry breakdown

-The right setup for e-commerce (copy-paste this)
+The setup I'd run for e-commerce (copy-paste this)

 Allow (these send you customers):